Hampton Roads Scholastic Chess Club [HRSCC]

 HRSCC meets on Tuesday nights from 5:00-7:00 PM beginning September 13th and running through the school year.
 Check-in begins at 5 PM, but students may arrive as late as 5:30 PM if necessary.
 Parents should be back on site no later than 6:45 PM for pickup.
 A few games may last as late as 7:15 PM.

 Due to the complexity of coaching groups of children by ability and the variety in our weekly tournament schedule, there are only certain dates we can roll new members into HRSCC.
-THE NEXT ENTRY DATE FOR HRSCC IS JANUARY 3, 2023.
+WE ARE NOT ACCEPTING NEW STUDENTS FOR THE REMAINDER OF THE CURRENT SCHOOL YEAR.

 What does a typical night at HRSCC look like?